A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Impact of the energy windows used to define Wannier functions on physical properties

-We observe a large variation of the spectral function for the different cases studied: In particular lower (resp. upper) Hubbard band are shifted from ~-2.5 eV to ~-1.eV (resp.
-3.5 eV to 5 eV) As we use the Hubbard one approximation to solve the Anderson model, we can use Eq. \ref{eq:levels} to understand this variation.
-In this equation, the double counting correction\cite{Pourovskii07} is computed with the number of electron used in the Hubbard I solver, which is nearly one, and does not depend on the window of energy.
-In fact, the shift of the atomic level, comes from the definition of the LDA atomic levels (Eq. \ref{eq:levels}): As more and more states Kohn Sham states are included in the sum, the mean energy of levels increases tangentially, ultimately, until the basis is complete.
-As the lower Hubbard band visible on the spectrum of Cerium corresponds to the removal of one f-electron, it is directly related to the atomic levels.
-Thus, as the energy of levels increases, the Hubbard band is shifted.
-The spectra should "converge" as the number of KS states increases.
-However, we emphasize that the results of this convergence only corresponds to a given choice of correlated orbitals, namely, atomic orbital.
-Another legitimate choices exists.
+Spectral functions for different choices of the KS basis are plotted on Fig.\ref{fig:KSCe}.
+As more and more KS states are included, lower (resp. upper) Hubbard band are shifted from ~-2.5 eV to ~-1.eV (resp.
+3.5 eV to 5 eV).
+In the Hubbard I approximation used here, the positions of Hubbard bands are governed by level positions computed in Eq. \ref{eq:levels}.
+In this equation, the double counting correction is computed with the number of electrons used in the Hubbard I solver\cite{Pourovskii07}, which is nearly one, and does not depend on the window of energy.
+The shift of Hubbard band thus comes from the definition of the LDA atomic levels (Eq. \ref{eq:levels}): As more and more Kohn Sham states are included in the sum, the mean energy of levels increases tangentially, until the basis is complete.
+However we stress that this effect is substantially increased by the self-consistent loop.
+The consequence of the higher energy level of $f$-orbitals, is an increase of the number of $f$ electrons (See Table \ref{tab:KSCe}) because of a larger hybridization with other orbitals.
+We stress that in this limit, we are moving away from the atomic limit and the Hubbard I solver is not adequate.
+Besides, a more extensive physical investigation would require the computation of a different value of U for each window of energy (or number of KS states) used to define the correlated Wannier functions: as the windows of energy is increased, the orbital are more and more localized and thus the value of U should increase.

-For example, we thus found, that it is especially important to use a number of bands equal to 20 per spin, to have a good agreement with the study of Pourovskii et {\it al} \cite{Pourovskii07}.
-This could comes from the fact, that in this study, the ASA calculation is done with a basis set of also 20 states per spin (5s, 5p, 6s, 6p, 5d and 4f states) and thus is roughly corresponding to the same window of energy.

-A more extensive physical investigation would require to compute a different value of U for each window of energy (or number of KS states) used to define the correlated Wannier functions: as the windows of energy is increased, the orbital are more and more localized.
-Thus the value of U should increase, and the double counting term in Eq. \ref{eq:levels} should shift downwards the lower band peak.
-This shift might compensate the upward shift induced by the first term in Eq. \ref{eq:levels}.